-The HPA is a statutory instrument.
-The National Board and AHPRA are required to negotiate in good faith and attempt to come to an agreement on the terms of the HPA.
+The Health Profession Agreement (HPA) is a statutory instrument.
+The Podiatry Board of Australia (National Board) and AHPRA are required to negotiate in good faith and attempt to come to an agreement on the terms of the HPA.
 Although the National Board does not have the power to enter into contracts generally (as provided for in s.32(2)(a)), the National Law clearly intends that the National Board can agree and enter into an HPA with AHPRA.
 Furthermore, the National Board and AHPRA are each a separate body corporate, capable of reaching agreements between themselves.